paulunder/seeheimat/README.md

 ### Book

-- Allows the user to book a table using the booking form
+- Allows the user to book a service using the booking form
 - Messages are displayed if the data is not valid such as phone number lenght is too short and the email address is not a valid format

 <details><summary>See feature images</summary>